dickdavis/model-context-protocol-rb/README.md

 Then, implement the `call` method to build your tool.
 Any arguments passed to the tool from the MCP client will be available in the `arguments` hash with symbol keys (e.g., `arguments[:argument_name]`), and any context values provided in the server configuration will be available in the `context` hash.
 Use the `respond_with` instance method to ensure your tool responds with appropriately formatted response data.

+You can also log from within your tool by calling a valid logger level method on the `logger` and passing a string message.

 This is an example tool that returns a text response:

 ```ruby